Jaevii/D7032E_homeexam2k24/README.md

 ## How to run

-1. Compile the game with `javac -cp .:json.jar PointSalad.java`

-2. Run the server with `java -cp .:json.jar PointSalad` or with `java -cp .:json.jar PointSalad [#Players] [#Bots]` for specifying the number of players and bots.
-(First one will let you set number of players and bots in the beginning of the game)
+1. Download the repo files

+2. While inside the folder, run `chmod +x build.sh` in your terminal

+3. Run `./build.sh` and choose the number of players/bots

-3. Connect an "online" client player with `java -cp .:json.jar PointSalad 127.0.0.1`
+Connect an "online" client player with `java -cp .:json.jar PointSalad 127.0.0.1`